TEMPS RISE WITH BREEZY SOUTHEAST WINDS

 WEDNESDAY: SW/W 10-20+ MPH

-TODAY: Turning cloudy.
-Mild, but breezy late.
-Flakes NORTH and LAKESIDE.
+TODAY: Cloudy skies.
+Turning breezy, but milder.
+Flakes possible NORTH and LAKESIDE.
 HIGH: 30

 TONIGHT: Mostly cloudy with gusty south winds.
 LOW: 29, then rising through the 30s